Everything You Need To Know About The Tattoo Healing Process

 Day 4 To 14: Visible Recovery

 This is the early healing stage, where the skin begins to peel and may also turn flaky.
 You may experience tattoo scabbing or itching, which is normal and similar to how the skin heals from a sunburn.
-It is advised not to pick at the scabs as the tattoo is still in its healing phase.
+At this stage, it is crucial to resist the urge to pick at the scabs.
 Pulling at the scabs or scratching your skin may lead to injury, extend the recovery time, disturb the underlying ink on the skin, and even lead to infections.
 You may read about tattoo scabbing in detail to get a better understanding of how to handle it properly.

 Days 14 To 30: Invisible Recovery